Nastel/gocypher-cybench-eclipse/README.md

 **Prerequisites**

-* Package `CybenchTools.zip` is built and tested using (on lower JAVA or Eclipse version it won’t work)
+* Package `CybenchTools.zip` is built and tested using
-    * JAVA – JDK-14.0.2,
+    * JAVA – JDK-11.0.9,
     * Eclipse Version: 2020-09 (4.17.0).

 * Package `CyBenchToolsForEclipseMars.zip` is built and tested using
     * JAVA – JDK-1.8.0_201,
     * Eclipse Version: Eclipse Mars 2 (4.5.2).

+**Note:** on lower JAVA or Eclipse versions the plugin will not work.

 ### Installation from local file system